Overland-DX/band-selector/README.md

  - Band buttons to make it easier to navigate across a wide frequency range.

  - Adjustable tune step for both fine and coarse tuning.
-(FM: 10 kHz, 100 kHz and 1 Mhz.
-AM: 1 kHz, 10 kHz, 100 kHz and 1 mHz)
+(FM: 10 kHz, 100 kHz and 1 MHz.
+AM: 1 kHz, 10 kHz, 100 kHz and 1 MHz)

- - AM bandwidth control to improve the DX experience.*
+ - AM bandwidth control to improve the DX experience.
+(3kHz, 4kHz, 6kHz, 8kHz) *

  - USA tuning steps for the FM (200kHz) and MW (10kHz) bands.

  - Highly customizable.
 You can choose between two layouts and configure what is displayed in the config file.

 <br>

-* AM mode bandwidth control only works with the TEF6686_ESP32 firmware by Sjef Verhoeven, for example on portable units.
-For the FM-DX-Tuner firmware by Konrad, it only works with units using the 6686 (F8602) TEF chip.
-For use with 6686 (F8605) and 6687 (F8705), such as the HeadLess TEF, a small modification to the firmware is required.
+**AM mode bandwidth control only works with the TEF6686_ESP32 firmware by Sjef Verhoeven, for example on portable units.<br>For the FM-DX-Tuner firmware by Konrad, it only works with units using the 6686 (F8602) TEF chip.
+For use with 6686 (F8605) and 6687 (F8705), such as the HeadLess TEF, a small modification to the firmware is required.*

 ---
-With the Classic layout:
+*With the Classic layout:*
 <br>
 <img width="794" height="368" alt="bilde" src="https://github.com/user-attachments/assets/2fbb5904-ecc2-4fff-bd95-f3214c165008" />
 <br>